joehunterdev/react-complete-guide/react-pdf/README.md

 Use a PDF.js viewer: PDF.js is a JavaScript library that renders PDFs in the browser using HTML5 and JavaScript, without the need for a server.
 It's more efficient and might solve your issue.

 Remember to always test your application in multiple browsers and devices to ensure the best performance and compatibility.

+*Imperative programming* tells us how to do i *Declarative programming* describes what you’re trying to accomplish without defining how to do it.